Institute of Physics, Polish Academy of Sciences

 • Chlorobenzene, Bromobenzene, Iodobenzene: O.Dorosh, E.Bialkowska-Jaworska, Z.Kisiel, L.Pszczolkowski, "New measurements and global analysis of rotational spectra of Cl-, Br- , and I-benzene: Spectroscopic constants and electric dipole moments", J.Mol.Spectrosc.
 246, 228-232 (2007).

-Some other molecules recently studied with either the MMW or FTMW spectrometers in Warsaw (or both):
+Selected other molecules studied with either the MMW or FTMW (or both) spectrometers in Warsaw:

 • CH2Cl2: Z.Kisiel, J.Kosarzewski, and L.Pszczolkowski, "Nuclear quadrupole coupling tensor of CH2Cl2: Comparison of quadrupolar and structural angles in methylene halides", Acta Physica Polonica A. 92, 507-516 (1997).Reprint